digitalservicebund/a2j-rechtsantragstelle/doc/adr/0001-unified-grid-system.md

 The application currently uses conditional `alignToMainContainer` logic to determine whether header and breadcrumb content should align with the main container.
 This approach creates several issues:

-### Open questions

-- what about the overHangBox?? ask Alisa
-- Max widths - needs to be aligned with design
-- Paddings - needs to be aligned with design

 ### Current Problems

 - **Inconsistent spacing** between Header, Main content, and Footer sections